cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     }
     return proofs
 }

-// GenerateClientStateProofs generates client state proofs starting with C1 -->  starting from the source chain to the N-1'th chain.
-// Compute proof for each chain 3-tuple starting from the source chain, C0 to the destination chain, CN
-// Step 1: |C0 ---> C1 ---> C2| ---> C3 ... ---> CN
-//         (i)     (i+1)   (i+2)
-// Step 2: C0 ---> |C1 ---> C2 ---> C3| ... ---> CN
-//                 (i)    (i+1)    (i+2)
-// Step N-3:  C0 ---> C1 ...  ---> |CN-2 --> CN-1 ---> CN|
-//                                   (i)    (i+1)    (i+2)
-func GenerateClientStateProofs(chains []*Chain) []*ProofData {
-    assert(len(chains) > 2)

-    var proofs []*ProofData

-    // iterate all but the last two chains for i := 0; i < len(chains)-2; i++ {

-        previousChain := chains[i]  // previous chains state root is on currentChain and is the source chain for i==0. currentChain := chains[i+1] // currentChain is where the proof is queried and generated nextChain := chains[i+2]    // nextChain holds the state root of the currentChain

-        currentHeight := currentChain.GetClientStateHeight(sourceChain) // height of previous chain state on current chain nextHeight := nextChain.GetClientStateHeight(currentChain)      // height of current chain state on next chain

-        // prefixed key for the connection from currentChain to prevChain clientStateKey := GetPrefixedClientStateKey(currentChain)

-        // current chain's view of previous chains client state. clientState := GetClientState(currentChain)

-        // Query proof of the currentChain's clientState with the previousChain at nextHeight
-        // (currentChain's state root height on nextChain) clientStateProof := GetClientStateProof(currentChain, nextHeight)

-        proofs = append(proofs, &ProofData{
-            Key:   &clientStateKey,
-            Value: clientState,
-            Proof: clientStateProof,
-        })
-    }
-    return proofs
-}
 ```

 ### Multi-hop Proof Verification Steps

 The following outlines the general proof verification steps specific to a multi-hop IBC message.

-1. Unpack the multihop proof bytes into consensus states, connection states, client states and channel/commitment proof data.
+1. Unpack the multihop proof bytes into consensus states, connection states and channel/commitment proof data.
 2. Check the counterparty client on the receiving end is active and the client height is greater than or equal to the proof height.
-3. Iterate through the connections states to determine the maximum delayPeriod for the channel path and verify that the counterparty consensus state on the receiving chain satisfies the delay requirement.
+3. Iterate through the connections states to determine the maximum `delayPeriod` for the channel path and verify that the counterparty consensus state on the receiving chain satisfies the delay requirement.
 4. Iterate through connection state proofs and verify each connectionEnd is in the OPEN state and check that the connection ids match the channel connectionHops.
-5. Iterate through each client state and verify that no clients are frozen and the clientID matches the clientID for the corresponding consensus state.
-6. Verify the intermediate state proofs.
-Starting with known `ConsensusState[N-1]` at the given `proofHeight` on `ChainN` prove the prior chain's consensus, clientState, and connection state.
+5. Verify the intermediate state proofs.
+Starting with known `ConsensusState[N-1]` at the given `proofHeight` on `ChainN` prove the prior chain's consensus and connection state.
-7. Repeat step 3, proving `ConsensusState[i-1]`, `ClientState[i-1]`, and `Conn[i-1,i]` until `ConsensusState[0]` on the source chain is proven.
+6. Repeat step 3, proving `ConsensusState[i-1]`, and `Conn[i-1,i]` until `ConsensusState[0]` on the source chain is proven.
    - Start with i = N-1
    - ConsensusState <= ConsensusState[i-1] on Chain[i]
    - ConsensusProofs[i].Proof.VerifyMembership(ConsensusState.GetRoot(), ConsensusProofs[i].Key, ConsensusProofs[i].Value)
    - ConnectionProofs[i].Proof.VerifyMembership(ConsensusState.GetRoot(), ConnectionProofs[i].Key, ConnectionProofs[i].Value)
-   - ClientStateProofs[i].Proof.VerifyMembership(ConsensusState.GetRoot(), ClientStateProofs[i].Key, ClientStateProofs[i].Value)
    - Set ConsensusState from unmarshalled ConsensusProofs[i].Value
-8. Finally, prove the expected channel or packet commitment in `ConsensusState[0]`
+7. Finally, prove the expected channel or packet commitment in `ConsensusState[0]`

 For more details see [ICS4](https://github.com/cosmos/ibc/tree/main/spec/core/ics-004-channel-and-packet-semantics).